mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 component responds with a result only when the measurement is complete;
 otherwise, another receipt is returned.

+Note that redemptions are optional: when a component has a result available for a client after some period of time, it may send it immediately, without waiting for a redemption to retrieve it.

 ### Exception

 An exception is sent from a client to a component or from a component to a client to signal an exceptional condition within the infrastructure itself.
 They are not meant to signal exceptional conditions within a measurement performed by a component; see {{error-handling-in-mplane-workflows}} for more.
 An exception contains only two sections: an optional token referring back to the message to which the exception is related (if any), and a message section containing free-form, preferably human readable information about the exception.

 ### Envelope

 An envelope is used to contain other messages.
 Message containment is necessary in contexts in which multiple mPlane messages must be grouped into a single transaction in the underlying session protocol.
 It is legal to group any kind of message, and to mix messages of different types, in an envelope.
 However, in the current revision of the protocol, envelopes are primarily intended to be used for three distinct purposes:

 - To group multiple capabilities together within a single message (e.g., all the capabilities a given component has).
 - To return multiple results for a single receipt or specification.